angular/angular/aio/content/start/data.md

 Congratulations!
 You have an online store application with a product catalog and shopping cart.
 You also have the ability to look up and display shipping prices.

 To continue exploring Angular, choose either of the following options:
-* [Continue to the "Forms" section](getting-started/forms "Getting Started: Forms") to finish the app by adding the shopping cart page and a form-based checkout feature.
+* [Continue to the "Forms" section](start/forms "Getting Started: Forms") to finish the app by adding the shopping cart page and a form-based checkout feature.
 You'll create a form to collect user information as part of checkout.
-* [Skip ahead to the "Deployment" section](getting-started/deployment "Getting Started: Deployment") to deploy your app to Firebase or move to local development.
+* [Skip ahead to the "Deployment" section](start/deployment "Getting Started: Deployment") to move to local development, or deploy your app to Firebase or your own server.